CosmosContracts/testnets/uni-5/02_V11_ALPHA_UPGRADE.md

 More info on the changes in this proposed release can be found [on the release page](https://github.com/CosmosContracts/juno/releases/tag/v11.0.0-alpha).

-The Upgrade is scheduled for block `X`, which should be about _Y UTC on Z_.
-[Here's a countdown](https://testnet.mintscan.io/juno-testnet/blocks/20000).
+The Upgrade is scheduled for block `410200`, which should be about _1700 UTC on Thursday 20th October_.
+[Here's a countdown](https://testnet.mintscan.io/juno-testnet/blocks/410200).

 For unattended updates, [cosmovisor is your friend](https://docs.junochain.com/validators/setting-up-cosmovisor).